rnazmo/proper7y/README.md

 NOTE: So, I will only support environments and software that I use frequently.

+#### Scope of displayed information

+proper7y outputs **machine-global environment information** only.
+This means information that is tied to the machine itself, such as OS, CPU architecture, shell, and virtualization environment.

+Project-local information (e.g. React version, Vite version) is out of scope, as it varies per project rather than per machine.
+(Ref: ADR-021)

 ### Supported softwares

 See: [`Supported Software:` section in proper7y](https://github.com/rnazmo/proper7y/blob/main/proper7y#L13)